Introduction

 The tech stack trailblazer

 Ingrained MarTech expertise is the goal here.
 Marketing Operations becomes the owner, guru and guide for the full MarTech stack.
-Although this relegates the team to an enablement partner (and could be seen as a demotion), the advantage is an unbiased tech solution that serves the entire organization equally.
+Although this relegates the marketing team to an enablement partner (and could be seen as a demotion), the advantage is an unbiased tech solution that serves the entire organization equally.

 The lead gen engine